 cheese Vareniki

 3. Fill each circle with a teaspoon of filling.
-Then pinch sides to seal vareniki and place onto a floured surface.
+Then pinch the sides to seal the vareniki and place them onto a floured surface.

 Cheese Filling: Combine all the ingredients together and rub with a spoon to soften the cheese mixture.
 Add a heaping teaspoon into each circle.